zheniu/stochastic-cslr/README.md

 ### 3. Run a quick test

-You may download the script `quick_test.py` and put it directory you want for a quick test.
+You use the script `quick_test.py` for a quick test.

 ```
 python3 quick_test.py --data-root your_path_to/phoenix-2014-multisigner